Who Owns Amazon

 Founder & Executive Chairman Jeff Bezos

 Following the Nov.
 5 election, Bezos tweeted “big congratulations” to Trump, calling his win “an extraordinary political comeback.”
 He later told an interviewer that he’s “super optimistic” about the Trump administration.
 “I’m going to help him,” he added.
-Amazon donated $1 million to Trump’s inauguration and decided to spend $40 million to buy the rights to a documentary about Melania Trump that Melania herself will co-produce.
+Amazon donated $1 million to Trump’s inauguration and spent $75 million to buy the rights to and promote a propaganda film about Melania Trump that Melania herself co-produced.

-It’s by now obvious that Bezos is leveraging his ownership of the Washington Post to curry favor with Trump.
+Bezos has leveraged his ownership of the Washington Post to curry favor with Trump.
 Two weeks prior to the 2024 election, Bezos pulled the paper’s endorsement of Kamala Harris, announcing that its editorial board would no longer endorse presidential candidates.
-He and his deputies at the paper have since blocked the publication of Post editorial cartoons and commentary about his cozying up to the administration.
-This series of managerial missteps has caused a number of high-level newsroom defections, and 250,000 readers canceled their subscriptions.
+He and his deputies at the paper have since restricted progressive commentary from its editorial pages and blocked the publication of a Post political cartoon about Bezos cozying up to the administration.
+This series of managerial missteps has caused a number of high-level newsroom defections, and 325,000 readers canceled their subscriptions.

 - DEI Doublespeak: